TheLastBagel/Quoter/README.md

 # Setup
-To Setup the addon go to: Interface Options -> Addons -> Quoter -> New Quote
+To Setup the addon go to: Interface Options -> Addons -> Quoter -> New Quote This will initialize the addon for you with two default quotes

 # Commands
 /qadd \<your quote here\> - adds the quote to the list